LastAncientOne/Mathematics_for_Machine_Learning/README.md

 # Mathematics for Machine Learning and Deep Learning

 ##  Description:
 This is a tutorials for Mathematics in Machine Learning and Deep Learning.
 There are step-by-step and examples of math problems in machine learning and deep learning.
-Education for mathematics.
+Education for mathematics. :symbols: :1234:

 <img src="Title_Math.PNG">